Isaiah Colina, Emma Harris, Kate Lindsay, Matthew Mulia, Jessica Sun and Henry Ting

 Our project

-We collaborated with the innovation team at Lululemon to develop a microalgae cultivation and harvesting process that produces hydrolysate, a feedstock that can be used to produce nylon via a biomanufacturing process.
+We collaborated with the innovation team at lululemon to develop a microalgae cultivation and harvesting process that produces hydrolysate, a feedstock that can be used to produce nylon via a biomanufacturing process.

 The challenges we faced